maesterfox/bookstore/README.md

-bookStore :books:
-Description
-bookStore is a single-page web application designed to make it easier for users to find free books online in PDF or audiobook format.
-Utilizing the Google Books API, the app allows users to search for books based on different criteria and view detailed information about each book.

-Table of Contents
-Features
-Technologies Used
-Setup and Installation
-Usage
-Contributing
-License
-Features
-Header
-The header contains the name of the app and any relevant branding to help users quickly identify the application.

-Search Form
-Search By: Dropdown menu that allows users to choose whether to search by author, title, or genre.
-Search Query: Text input for the user's search query.
-Dynamic Results Table
-Populates dynamically based on the data fetched from the Google Books API.
-Displays basic information such as:
-Book cover
-Title
-Summary (limited to 100 characters with a "Read More" option) Authors
-Published Date
-Book Summary
-Implemented using modals that populate upon clicking the "Read More" link next to each book summary in the Dynamic Results Table.
-Shows the full summary of the selected book.
-Links to FREE Audiobook & PDF
-Provides direct links to free audiobooks and PDF versions of the book.
-Includes fan-made YouTube versions for a wider variety of choices.
-Technologies Used
-HTML5
-CSS3 (SCSS)
-JavaScript (jQuery)
-Google Books API
-Setup and Installation
-Clone the repository
-Run npm install to install dependencies
-Open index.html in your browser
-Usage
-Simply select your search criteria, input your query, and hit the "Search" button.
-The table below will populate with the relevant results.

-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+# BookStore - Free Books Finder

+## Overview
+BookStore is a simple, one-page application enabling users to search for free books available online in PDF or Audio format.
+Leveraging the Google Books API, it provides instant access to a vast repository of books by author or title.

+## Features
+- **Search Functionality**: Find books by author or title.
+- **Dynamic Results Display**: View search results with book covers and details.
+- **Summary Modal**: Clickable links to read more about each book.

+## Technologies Used
+- HTML5, CSS3, JavaScript
+- jQuery for AJAX requests
+- Google Books API
+- Font Awesome for icons

+## Setup
+1. No specific setup required.
+Just open `index.html` in a browser.
+2. Ensure internet connectivity for API access and functionality.

+## Usage
+Input your search query by author or title, then press the "Search" button to display the results.

+## License
+This project is open source, available under the MIT License.

+## Contact
+Feel free to contact me at david.fox@davidfoxdev.co.uk for any questions or feedback.